 Under Fire – X-Men: The Last Stand (dir.
 Ratner, 2006)

 I don’t understand the hate towards this one.
-Not saying it’s great, not at all, but I really don’t see a huge difference in quality between it and the rest of the series.
-We have the ‘cure’ debate at the centre, just like the ‘registration act’ and threat of ‘mutant/human war’ before, which provides the film’s moral centre.
+Not saying it’s great, not at all, but I really don’t see a huge difference in quality between this and the rest of the series.
+We have the ‘cure’ debate, just like the previous ‘registration act’ and threat of ‘mutant/human war’, providing the film’s moral dilemma.
 We also have a character arc for Wolverine that eclipses the other characters’ stories, as his tragic love story with Jean (Famke Janssen) comes to an end.
-But, on the whole, the film is just a series of effects based action sequences, featuring superhumans fighting and blowing stuff up.
+But, on the whole, the film is just a series of effects-based action sequences, featuring superhumans fighting and blowing stuff up.
 So business as usual then.
 The only reasons I can see for people not liking it quite so much are the action sequences aren’t quite as memorable as in X2 (although some are pretty damn good), and the regular cast is quite liberally disposed of throughout.
 But apart from Cyclops (James Marsden) – and who gives a toss about Cyclops? – they all get epic send-offs, so what’s the problem?

 Just like the other films, though, there are a number of things that could have been done to make it more interesting.
-There is an X-Men: The Animated Series episode called The Cure in which Rogue (Lenore Zann) is faced with the dilemma of whether to take the mutant cure or not.
+There is an X-Men: The Animated Series episode called The Cure, in which Rogue (Lenore Zann) is faced with the dilemma of whether to take the mutant cure or not.
 In the end, after using her powers to help others, she realises how important her difference is, and doesn’t take the cure.
 In Last Stand, Rogue (Anna Paquin) moans a bit about being different, then takes the cure, and it’s really unclear what point, if any, is being made.
-Again, Xavier’s morality is brought into question, as it’s revealed he’s been suppressing Jean’s abilities.
-Magneto accuses him of trying to control the X-Men to serve his cause, telling Wolverine he has tamed him.
+Again, Xavier’s morality is brought into question, as it is revealed he’s been suppressing Jean’s abilities.
+Magneto accuses him of trying to control the X-Men to serve his cause, telling Wolverine he’s tamed him.
 Now Magneto has a really good point here, as this is exactly what Xavier did in the first film when he read Wolverine’s mind without his permission to gain information that he, does indeed, use to manipulate him into joining his cause.
-But this great possibility for adding some much-needed ambiguity to the series is ignored in favour of the continued characterisation of Xavier as a pure and noble father figure and Magneto as the purely evil villain.
+But this great opportunity to add some much-needed ambiguity to the series is ignored, in favour of the continued characterisation of Xavier as a pure and noble father figure and Magneto as the purely evil villain.

 Koo-Koo-Ka-Choo Got Screwed – X-Men Origins: Wolverine (dir.
 Hood, 2009)